-- Orientation Class
+- Beyond Orientation

 Guidance 18 Life Skills for Higher Education (3 units): This course presents strategies for first-year students to thrive in the culture of higher education.
 By taking a holistic approach to college success, educational planning, and lifelong learning, students will develop self-understanding as they examine topics

 such as: motivation and attitudes, values, goal setting, creative and critical thinking, stress management, personal wellness, learning and personality theories, time management, study skills, interpersonal communication, cultural diversity, college expectations and etiquette, and how to build a community for academic and personal support.
 An educational plan is a course requirement.